realmq/realmq-website/content/docs/node-sdk/index.md

 <span class="badge badge-pill badge-primary">Admin</span>

 Create a new auth token and passively create a new user if not existing yet.
-If you want to create an auth token for an existing user you have to pass its id as userId.<br>
+If you want to create an auth token for an existing user you have to pass its id as userId.
-:point_right: **Note**: For unknown userId's or without providing a userId, a user is created and referenced on the fly.

 ```js
 const user1 = await realmq.tokens.create();